elephantscale/quorum-labs/Lab1.md

 # Environment
 We will use docker ubuntu for this course.

+If you lab machine does not have docker, follow [these instructions](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-16-04) to install it.

 `docker run -it -p 9615:9615 -p 22000:22000 -p 22001:22001 -p 22002:22002 -p 22003:22003 --name=quorum  fenago/ubuntu`

 # Quorum Setup